Adjusting to Life in the UK as an American Expat

 Payment Culture

 Contactless payments are everywhere, and chip-and-PIN is the old hat.
-Nowadays, according to use, debit card is the most common payment card (more common than credit cards.)
+Nowadays, according to use, debit cards are the most common payment cards (more common than credit cards.)

 Navigating Everyday Life: A Guide for American Expats in the UK